 As a counterpart to myth, Greek philosophy was the system of thinking based on reason.
 The ideas and discussions of two of the most famous Greek philosophers, Plato and Aristotle, are still central to the work of modern philosophers.
 The great achievement of the Greeks in science and mathematics was to turn practical and descriptive techniques into analytical and explanatory disciplines.
 Some of the work of ancient Greek mathematicians remains valid to this day and even if in most areas modern science has gone far beyond the work of the ancient Greeks, it has done so often by building on fundamentals they established.

 Greek myths had a range of functions.
 Some were ways of representing fundamental aspects of existence: how the world came into being, where humans came from, the cycle of seasons etc. Myths could serve to guide humans about their behaviour by telling of the punishment of crimes and mistakes or the rewards for virtue.
 At the same time, such myths define the relationship between humans and deities and demonstrate the fragility of human life.
 Myths also often explained human practices and institutions such as sacrifice and marriage, and were frequently used by city-states to lend themselves legitimacy and prestige.

 Myths and thinking

 The purposes of myths outlined above are all ways of thinking about the world: explanations, reasons for behaviour, reasons for human institutions.
-Modern use of the term myth to mean something untrue tends to suggest that people who used myth were primitive, with no other ways of explaining and representing their world.
 The continuing use of Greek and other myths today suggests that they have a power that is not best explained by asking whether or not they are true.
 Just as we use both highly developed science and stories, particularly religious ones, to represent our world and important issues in our lives, so the Greeks had both their traditional myths and complex philosophy.